buzzqw/TUS/OBSS/OBSSv2-eng.md

 Your role is that of the great orchestrator, planner, or even landscaper if you prefer, with a few simple brushstrokes you outline the structure and then the players will add details and situations.

->>> OBSS wants to help you and the other players have fun.
+>>> **Legends**: OBSS wants to help you and the other players have fun.
 Always use common sense when applying a rule.
 Your purpose is not to kill the characters but to create worlds and campaigns that evolve around the characters and the world you create, their actions and decisions.
 Incorporate things that interest the players, keep them engaged, make them understand that the world is alive and they are part of it.
 If you are good, your adventures, the situations will echo in other sessions and outside the table.

 Your *work and fun* is fundamental and very important, the quality of the game session also depends on you.
 Your purpose is first of all to have fun, be creative, improvise, act, create ingenious situations.
 As long as you are having fun, it is extremely likely that the players are having fun too!